projectsyn/component-metallb/README.md

-# Commodore Component: metallb
+# Commodore Component: Metallb

-This is a [Commodore][commodore] Component for metallb.
+This is a [Commodore][commodore] Component for Metallb.

 This repository is part of Project Syn.
 For documentation on Project Syn and this component, see https://syn.tools.